dwb/dwb.github.com/koenigsrufen.md

 In the Austrian pack there are:

-* Twenty-two trumps: the highest, called the Sküs (from the Ialian for "excuse"), is un-numbered, but the remainder are numbered from XXI (high) to I (low).
+* Twenty-two trumps: the highest, called the Sküs (from the Italian for "excuse"), is un-numbered, but the remainder are numbered from XXI (high) to I (low).
 Certain numbered trumps have names:
     * I: Pagat (from the Italian "bagatella", meaning "trifle" or "conjourer's trick")
     * II: Uhu (German for "eagle-owl", and is presumably a satirical reference to the Imperial Eagle on the card)
     * III: Kakadu (German for "cockatoo")